Deriving Deligne-Mumford Stacks with Perfect Obstruction Theories: The Algebraic Case

 \section{The Algebraic Case}

-In this section we first treat the problem of finding derived structures inducing an obstruction theory in an abstract setting.
-The abstract setting will be given by a stable symmetric monoidal $\infty$-category $\Cat{C}$ equipped with a $t$-structure satisfying some assumptions (Ass. \ref{ass:t}).
-After reviewing some results on the cotangent complex of a commutative algebra object in such a category, we then define the notion of an $n$-connective obstruction theory on a commutative algebra object $A \in \CAlg(\Cat{C})$ (Def. \ref{defn:pot}).
+In this section we first treat the problem of when a derived structure induces an obstruction theory in an abstract setting.
+The abstract setting will be given by a stable symmetric monoidal $\infty$--category $\Cat{C}$ equipped with a $t$--structure satisfying some assumptions (\fullref{ass:t}).
+After reviewing some results on the cotangent complex of a commutative algebra object in such a category, we then define the notion of an $n$--connective obstruction theory on a commutative algebra object $A \in \CAlg(\Cat{C})$ (\fullref{defn:pot}).
 We then define how a morphism $f \colon B \to A$ can induce a given obstruction theory.
 As main result we prove that for any given commutative algebra object $A$ with fixed obstruction theory there always exists a morphism $f \colon B \to A$ inducing the obstruction theory.

-We then treat several possible choices of the $\infty$-category $\Cat{C}$ and prove some finiteness results.
+The main example for $\Cat{C}$ we have in mind is the $\infty$--category of $k$--module spectra where $k$ is a commutative ring containing $\IQ$ (\fullref{exmp:overk}).
+Concrete models for connective commutative algebra objects in this category are given by simplicial $k$--algebras (\fullref{exmp:simplicial}) or by connective commutative differential graded algebras over $k$ (\fullref{exmp:cdga}).
+In this example we also show a finiteness result for any commutative algebra object $B$ inducing an obstruction theory on a finitely presented discrete commutative $k$--algebra in case the $n$--connective obstruction theory is perfect.